Posted on 21 Mar 2014

 GVT’s monstrous high-rep range will recruit unused muscle fibres to replace fatigued ones, allowing you to attack muscle areas which have never seen the light of day.

-A word of caution: this is an extremely intense programme and as such is only recommended for intermediate to advanced lifters who are prepared to work their bollocks off.
+A word of caution: this is an extremely intense programme and as such is only recommended for intermediate to advanced lifters who are prepared to work their testicles off.

-If you’re the kind of guy who instagrams bicep pics between sets and is more concerned with what the girl on the cross trainer thinks of your new haircut, it’s probably best you stayed at home.
-Or killed yourself.
+If you’re the kind of person who instagrams bicep pics between sets and is more concerned with what the girl on the cross trainer thinks of your new haircut, it’s probably best you stayed at home (or, preferably, threw yourself into a herd of stampeding buffalo).

 The following GVT routine is a simplified version of the one originally proposed by Canadian weightlifting coach Charles Poliquin, who, in 1996, was largely responsible for bringing GVT to the mainstream.

-I have chosen to replace Poliquin’s 5 day split with a simplified and more manageable 7 day split.
+I have chosen to replace Poliquin’s five day split with a simplified and more manageable seven day split.

 If you’re interested in delving into Poliquin’s original routine and its more advanced iterations, be our guest, but the following workout is a great place to start.